 What’s the best way of telling if a keyword is easy to rank for?

 Use a keyword tool.
-SE Ranking is a good one.
-As is KW Finder.
-You can also use Keywords Everywhere, a cheaper but less accurate and detailed tool.
+You can also use Keywords Everywhere, a cheaper but less accurate and detailed way of finding what people are looking for.
 Finding the right keywords for food blogs is easy if you know where to look.